 Benefits of a Contingency Fee Arrangement

-- The most obvious benefit of a contingency fee arrangement is that you have to pay nothing out-of-pocket.
-This makes contingency fee lawyers accessible to absolutely anyone, at any income level, within our society, and helps level the playing field in personal injury law.
+- The obvious benefit of a contingency fee arrangement is that you pay nothing out-of-pocket.
+This makes contingency fee lawyers accessible to anyone within our society, at any income level, and helps level the playing field in personal injury law.

-- Because the lawyer’s paycheck in a contingency fee arrangement is directly tied to the size of the size of the settlement, this gives the lawyer a direct financial incentive to get you the biggest possible judgment or settlement that they can possibly get.
-As a result, such lawyers are more likely to go the “extra mile” for you and ensure that you recover the maximum amount of damages available to you.
+- Because the lawyer’s paycheck in a contingency fee arrangement is directly tied to the size of the settlement, this gives the lawyer a direct financial incentive to obtain the largest possible amount.

-- Contingency fee arrangements also incentivize lawyers to try and settle the case reasonably quickly.
-Lawyers who are paid by the hour have the perverse incentive to drag the case out as long as possible.
-But if your lawyer operates on a contingency fee basis, he or she has the opposite incentive: to get the best outcome in the shortest amount of time.
+- Contingency fee arrangements also incentivize lawyers to settle cases quickly.
+Lawyers who are paid by the hour have the perverse incentive to drag the case out.

 Drawbacks of a Contingency Fee Arrangement

-- You aren’t getting free legal representation.
-If you win, you will still have to pay for the case later, out of your settlement.
-In fact, a contingency fee lawyer may end up costing just as much as an hourly lawyer (although you still won’t have to pay out of pocket, which might make a lot of difference in and of itself).
+- You aren’t receiving free legal representation.
+If you win, you must still pay your lawyer out of your settlement.
+In fact, a contingency fee lawyer may cost as much as an hourly lawyer.
+You may not fully grasp that fact until you receive the final check.

-- Although the lawyer in a contingency fee arrangement will typically cover all attorney’s fees, there may be some additional costs you need to cover.
-So before signing a contingency fee agreement, make sure you’ve read all the fine print, and that you know what it covers and what it doesn’t cover.
+- Although the contingency fee arrangement will typically cover all attorney’s fees, there may be some additional costs.
+Know what your agreement does and doesn’t cover.

-- Because each contingency fee case is a big risk for a lawyer, you might have trouble finding a lawyer who will help you, especially if it’s less clear that you have a strong case.
-Every lawyer’s risk assessment will be a little different, so this doesn’t necessarily prevent you from getting a contingency fee arrangement if your case is a bit more shaky, but it does mean that you may need to do a bit of shopping, and you may even have to pay a higher fee.
+- Because each contingency fee case is a significant risk for a lawyer, you might have trouble finding a lawyer if you don’t have a strong case.
+Every lawyer’s risk assessment will be different, so this doesn’t necessarily prevent you from finding a contingency fee arrangement, but you may need to do a bit of shopping, and or even pay a higher fee.